wp-plugins/hackadelic-discreet-text-widget/readme.txt

 Tested up to: 2.8
 Stable tag: trunk

-A smarter text widget that will only be rendered if it has a content.
-Perfect for text widgets where content is dynamically generated via shortcodes.
+A smarter text widget that will only be rendered if it has content.
+Perfect for text widgets with content dynamically generated via shortcodes.

 == Description ==